Course and credit information

 Individualized sections are sections that are created at the student's request for a specific purpose.
 Graduate students, upon recommendation of the program chair and with the approval of the dean of their college, may be permitted to take individualized sections in order to pursue independent research or supervised readings.

 Individualized sections are not listed in the schedule/Coursefinder online and may include theses, dissertations, project research, master’s degree projects, doctoral projects, internships, independent studies, and courses by arrangement.
 Only degree-seeking students are eligible to enroll in individualized sections or independent studies classes.
 Online registration is not available for an individualized section.
-See the Registrar’s webpage for more detail on procedures for registering for an individualized section.
+See the How to Register webpage for more detail on procedures for registering for an individualized section.

 Thesis, internship, practicum and dissertation

 Some programs require an internship, thesis, practicum, or dissertation for degree completion.
 Registration must be approved by the graduate advisor and completed in the Office of the Registrar.
 A student who has not completed a thesis, internship, dissertation, or other final project by the end of the original term must maintain continued registration during fall and spring semesters until completion of the project.
-See the Registrar’s webpage for more detail on procedures for registering for an individualized section.
+See the How to Register webpage for more detail on procedures for registering for an individualized section.

 For master's students, except in the Chicago College of Performing Arts, students must register for the zero-credit course (course number followed by “Y”) to maintain continuous registration.
 Students in the Chicago College of Performing Arts must enroll for 1 hour of credit.
 Students who have not maintained continuous registration for thesis, dissertation, internship, or other final project courses will be required to register for all intervening fall and spring terms prior to graduation.